 1. PURCHASE LIMITS

 Many retailers will place limits on products.
 Many times, these products are not on sale, they just add limit wording to the signage.
 When people see this, they think that they are putting a limit on the purchase because it must be a hot product.
 If this is a hot product, then I should buy it so that I don’t miss out!

 Money saving tip: Only purchase the items you have on your list.
-You should also check the original price of the item before you buy to make sure that it really is on sale and a good deal and not just another marketing scheme to get you to spend money.
+You should also check the original price of the product before you buy to make sure that it is on sale and a good deal and not just another marketing scheme to get you to spend money.

 2. SHOP THE UPPER AND LOWER SHELVES

 The most expensive products are at eye level.Most people are in a hurry and will purchase what is right in front of them.
 If you look up and down, you can find store brands and other brands, which are less expensive.

 Money saving tip: Scan up and down all shelving to ensure you are getting the best price.

 These often seem like a good deal, and they can be.
 When retailers say that you can get something for free, you may purchase an item you initially did not plan on buying.
 You might also buy additional things that you did not need, just in an attempt to save money.
 There are times when these offers can save you money, but most of the time, they are an attempt just to get you to buy more.